-There are key dates and events to keep in mind while supporting research degree candidates through the thesis submission process both in the lead up to submission and while submitting the thesis.
+There are key dates and events to keep in mind while supporting PGRs through the thesis submission process both in the lead up to submission and while submitting the thesis.

 Preparing for submission

 All candidates should aim to submit their thesis within the standard period of study for their programme.
 The thesis must be submitted for examination by no later than the end of their maximum period of study.
-Candidates and supervisors can view this date in the Postgraduate Development Record.
+Candidates and supervisors can view this date in GRAD.

-At least four months before the candidate intends to submit their thesis, candidates and supervisors should start thinking about the examination entry process and identifying appropriate examiners for the thesis.
-Postgraduate Research and Operations needs to receive an examination entry form at least three months before the thesis is submitted.
+At least four months before the PGR intends to submit their thesis, PGRs and supervisors should start thinking about the examination entry process and identifying appropriate examiners for the thesis.
+Doctoral College Operations (DCO) needs to receive the examination entry workflow at least three months before the thesis is submitted.
 You can find further information about the examination entry process and appointment of examiners.

 Thesis format regulations

 The University has very specific requirements for the format and presentation of the thesis.
-The Guide to the thesis examination process for research degree candidates includes detailed information on the University requirements for the format and presentation of the thesis and the examination process including:
+The Guide to the thesis examination process for PGRs includes detailed information on the University requirements for the format and presentation of the thesis and the examination process including:

 - the presentation of the title page (PDF) and the Intellectual Property Rights (IPR) and copyright statements which must be included in the thesis